iamdatvt94/Signal-Installation-Tour/README.md

 # 2. Signal Contact Discovery Service
     a. **Intel SGX**
         - Link github: https://github.com/intel/linux-sgx.git
-        - Before install SGX, you need to check your hardware, it need to support SGX2 by the tool: https://github.com/ayeks/SGX-hardware
+        - Before install, you need to check your hardware, it need to support SGX2 by the tool: https://github.com/ayeks/SGX-hardware
         - You can use *MS Azure cloud*, Ubuntu 18.04, it supports SGX2 and now , I'm using it for my product.
         - If your hardware support SGX, install Intel SGX by steps: